 For health and safety reasons, existing clients as of January 2020 who are deemed safe to smoke without help or supervision from staff are allowed to smoke only in the designated enclosed smoking area (located beside the first floor Sun Lounge).
 Only non-refillable lighters are permitted.
-However, moving forward Ocean View no longer admits residents or respite clients who smoke due to risk.
+However, moving forward Ocean View no longer admits residents who smoke due to risk.

 Smoking is not permitted by anywhere on the grounds including the gazebo, decks, courtyards and gardens.

 Everyone at Ocean View has a role in safety, regardless of their role.

 Every staff member, client, friend, family member and volunteer can help to ensure that Ocean View remains a safe environment for all.